-msCAN12 utilises an advanced buffer arrangement resulting in a predictable real-time behaviour and simplifies the application software.
+msCAN12 utilizes an advanced buffer arrangement resulting in a predictable real-time behavior and simplifies the application software.

-External Pins
+17.3 External Pins

 The msCAN12 uses 2 external pins, 1 input (RxCAN) and 1 output (TxCAN).
 The TxCAN output pin represents the logic level on the CAN: 0 is for a dominant state, and 1 is for a recessive state.